marbar1/code-snippets/README.md

-A collection of code snippets to compensate for my disability to remember implementations of basic pragramming tasks.
+A collection of code snippets to compensate for my disability to remember implementations of basic programming tasks.